MarcTroll/nubsy-booking-system/README.md

-# Nubsy - Nuxt 3 Booking System
+# nubsy - Nuxt 3 Booking System
 A basic booking system for sport facilities developed using Nuxt 3.

+nubsy stands for Nuxt Booking System.
+It is completely written in [Nuxt 3](https://v3.nuxtjs.org), which enables SSR (server-side rendering) for Vue.js 3 while being fast and lightweight.

-Because of the reason that Nuxt 3 as well as the booking system itself are currently in beta and there's no stable release until now, you may experience some issues setting the software up and keep it running.
+Because of Nuxt 3 being in beta as well as the booking system itself, you may experience some issues setting the software up and keep it running.
 **I don't recommend using this software in production until there is a stable release.**